claret-srl/ROMANTIG/README.md

 linkStyle 3,4,5,6,7,8 stroke:LightCoral;
 ```

 In general, we suggest you to adopt a state space representation similar to the one above for your target process, in order to clearly highlight every step in the cycle and attribute it the correct value for up or down time.
-The state representation (the onthology of the system) should not be too detailed (i.e. too many states) or too general (i.e. one or two states) because of unnecessary additional workload or possible loss of information.
+The state representation (the ontology of the system) should not be too detailed (i.e. too many states) or too general (i.e. one or two states) because of unnecessary additional workload or possible loss of information.

-As it can be seen in the docker-compose file, the PLC responsible for controlling our process is directly connected to Orion Context Broker through the [IoT Agent for OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/) servers, which is used to write the process states directly on the CrateDB (through QuantumLeap) where they will be read and processed by our OEE calculator.
+As it can be seen in the docker-compose file, the PLC responsible for controlling our process is directly connected to Orion Context Broker through the [IoT Agent for OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/) servers, which is used to write the process states directly on the CrateDB (through QuantumLeap) where they will be read and processed by our [OEE](https://www.oee.com/) calculator.

 ## Architecture

 This application builds on the following components [ROSE-AP RomanTIG](https://github.com/claret-srl/romantig_RAMP_ROSEAP).
-It will use the following FIWARE components: the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), the [QuantumLeap](https://smartsdk.github.io/ngsi-timeseries-api/) .
-[IoT Agent for OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/), and
+It will use the following FIWARE components: the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), the [QuantumLeap](https://smartsdk.github.io/ngsi-timeseries-api/) and the [IoT Agent for OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/).

 Therefore the overall architecture will consist of the following elements:
 -   The **FIWARE Generic Enablers**: